GUCL: Computational Linguistics @ Georgetown

 Grace Hui Yang Graduate

-This course will introduce students to the basics of Natural Language Processing (NLP), a field which combines insights from linguistics and computer science to produce applications such as machine translation, information retrieval, and spell checking.
-We will cover a range of topics that will help students understand how current NLP technology works and will provide students with a platform for future study and research.
-We will learn to implement simple representations such as finite-state techniques, n-gram models and basic parsing in the Python programming language.
-Previous knowledge of Python is not required, but students should be prepared to invest the necessary time and effort to become proficient over the course of the semester.
+This course will introduce students to the basics of Natural Language Processing (NLP), a field that combines linguistics and computer science to produce applications, such as generative AI, that are profoundly impacting our society.
+We will cover a range of topics that form the basis of these exciting technological advances and will provide students with a platform for future study and research in this area.
+We will learn to implement simple representations such as finite-state techniques, n-gram models, and topic models in the Python programming language.
+Previous knowledge of Python is not required, but students should be prepared to invest the necessary time and effort to become proficient over the semester.
 Students who take this course will gain a thorough understanding of the fundamental methods used in natural language understanding, along with an ability to assess the strengths and weaknesses of natural language technologies based on these methods.

 Amir Zeldes Upperclass Undergraduate & Graduate